fbpx

 • Overseeing event setup and execution

-What Skills are Required to be an Event Planner?
+What Skills are Required to Fill the Role of Event Planner?

 • Organizational skills Communication (verbal and written)